-- Before offering or accepting any gifts or hospitality make sure you understand the applicable legal, regulatory and company policy requirements. - Make gifts or offer hospitality only in compliance with this policy and applicable laws, regulations and company policy. - Take into consideration the policy of the recipient's organisation. - Where appropriate, communicate details of the Anti-Bribery & Corruption Policy and this policy on gifts and hospitality at the beginning of every new business relationship. - Be aware of potential conflicts of interest if you accept gifts or hospitality. - Make the criteria for inviting guests to hospitality events clear and internally transparent, consider extending the invitation to the most senior people in the target organisation and respect their decision to send whoever they want. - Seek advice if you are unsure about the giving or receiving of gifts or hospitality. - Report any concerns you have about improper conduct or corruption activity immediately.
+DO DON'T Before offering or accepting any gifts or hospitality make sure you understand the applicable legal, regulatory and company policy requirements.
+Make gifts or offer hospitality only in compliance with this policy and applicable laws, regulations and company policy.
+Take into consideration the policy of the recipient's organisation.
+Where appropriate, communicate details of the Anti-Bribery &amp; Corruption Policy and this policy on gifts and hospitality at the beginning of every new business relationship.
+Be aware of potential conflicts of interest if you accept gifts or hospitality.
+Make the criteria for inviting guests to hospitality events clear and internally transparent, consider extending the invitation to the most senior people in the target organisation and respect their decision to send whoever they want.
+Seek advice if you are unsure about the giving or receiving of gifts or hospitality.
+Accept gifts in cash or with a monetary value.
+Be embarrassed to decline any offer by referring to this policy, this will be understood by the business counterparty who, in most cases, will be subject to similar rules.
+Give or receive gifts or entertaining you would feel uncomfortable explaining to your work colleagues, your family or the media.
+Differentiate between giving and receiving or gifts and hospitality directly or via an intermediary.
+Ignore or fail to report any concerns you have about improper conduct or corruption activity or otherwise "look the other way".
+Forget to register all gifts and hospitality offered, given or received.